Tinga (footballer, born 1993)

-Guilherme de Jesus da Silva (born 1 September 1993), commonly known as Tinga, is a Brazilian professional footballer who plays as a right back for Fortaleza.
+Guilherme de Jesus da Silva (born 1 September 1993), commonly known as Tinga, is a Brazilian professional footballer who plays as a right back for Coritiba.

 Club career

 In August 2014, Tinga was loaned by Grêmio to Série B side Boa Esporte to gain experience until the end of the Brazilian season.
 He made his debut for the new club on 27 August, in a 2–0 home win against Icasa.